BMX Bandits (film): Production

-The film was originally going to be written and directed by Russell Hagg, only it was going to be about nine-year old characters.
+The film was originally going to be written and directed by Russell Hagg and was going to be about nine-year-old characters.
 He was unable to raise finance.
 The project passed to producer Tom Broadbridge who hired Hagg's frequent collaborator Patrick Edgeworth to rewrite the script and make it about teenagers.

 Brian Trenchard-Smith was hired after the producers had been impressed by his handling of action in Turkey Shoot.
 He says the script was originally set in Melbourne but he persuaded them to re-set it in Sydney to take advantage of that city's locations.
 He set it on the northern beaches and wrote action sequences based on "my concept for the BMX action being putting BMX bikes where BMX bikes aren’t meant to be."
 The movie was shot over 41 days, a longer than normal shoot because of the labour restrictions caused by the fact many of the cast were under 16.
 Trenchard-Smith:

 I wanted to capture the spirit of the Ealing comedies and British films of the '50s and '60s that were clearly aimed at children and delivered action and fun in a largely cartoonish way.
 If you look at the basic premise of the plot, the crooks clearly want to or intend to kill the children at some point, so how do you disguise that and make that palatable to an audience of kids and parents?
 You make the crooks buffoonish, the gang that couldn’t shoot straight, so that takes the curse off the underlying purpose.

 Nicole Kidman sprained her ankle during filming.
 No female stunt double that looked like her could be found, so her bike stunts were performed by an 18-year-old man in a wig.

 Awards

 Box office

-Director Trenchard-Smith states during the Blu-ray commentary that BMX Bandits grossed more than $1 million in its first 6 weeks and was the 5th highest-grossing film in England for the year of its release.
+Director Trenchard-Smith states during the Blu-ray commentary that BMX Bandits grossed more than $1 million in its first 6 weeks and was the 5th-highest-grossing film in England for the year of its release.

-Kidman's performance led to her being cast in the TV series Five Mile Creek where she was directed by Trenchard-Smith in some episodes.
+Kidman's performance led to her being cast in the TV series Five Mile Creek in which she was directed by Trenchard-Smith in some episodes.

-Critical reception

-The film was released in the UK.
-The Guardian wrote: "there's a girl called Nicole Kidman who's rather good".